Rostyslav-Liashenko/Kivi27/README.md

 ## My profile

-- I am currently studying and working at Gokids!
-(Game Developer)
+- I am currently studying
-- I am now learning Java and everything related to it.
+- I am now JavaScript and everything related to it.
 - You can contact me via e-mail.

 ## My pet project